 In the Registry Editor, use the left sidebar to navigate to the following key (or copy and paste it into the Registry Editor address bar):

 Serialize key doesn’t already exist, you’ll need to create it.
-Right-click on the parent key (
+First, go to the following location:

 Explorer ) and choose New > Key.
 Name it “Serialize.”